Redageddon/AdvMidi/readme.md

 4. On the application input for the Launchpad pro is MIDIIN2 (Launchpad Pro)
 5. On the application output for the Launchpad pro is MIDIIN3 (Launchpad Pro)

+Modes: these are the currently working modes
+Velocity to light color
+user execution - you can write the code for exactly what you want a button to do

 Notes: more modes coming soon...
 planned mode #1: ability to display bmp images
 planned mode #2: ability to play gif's
 planned mode #3: tetris
 planned mode #4: snake
+planned mode #5: Minesweeper
+planned mode #6: Audio visualizer

 Additional notes:
 If you have any ideas for more modes to add message me or send a pull request